Think-Smart/istudent/README.md

 #iStudent

-This is a project for Web-Developers course.<br>
+This is a project for Web-Developers course by Shay Tavor.<br>
-Took place in JCE Jerusalem College of Engineering, On 2015 semester a.
+Took place in JCE Jerusalem College of Engineering, On 2015 semester a, during studies in Software Engineer department, in the 3rd year.
 This project is called "iStudent" - a student management center.<br>

 ##Authors: